dutzi/dutzi.github.io/content/blog/utilizing-locize-for-i18n/index.md

 The way it works is as follows.

-We have two scripts defined in our `package.json`, one that syncs our main language's JSON with what's in Locize and one that downloads the other language's translation files, after being translated.
+We have two scripts defined in our `package.json`, one that syncs our main language's JSON with whatever is in Locize and one that downloads the other language's translation files, after they were translated.

 ```json
 "upload-translations": "locize sync --project-id LOCIZE_PROJECT_ID --path src/translations",